manticoresoftware/translator/README.md

 During translation:

-1. The translator checks if the role already exists in the aichat roles directory
+1. The translator loads `translator.role.tpl` (or the default template) and substitutes `$LANGUAGE`.
-2. If not, it creates the role using your template or the default template
-3. When translating, files are sent to the AI model with the appropriate role instruction

-The role files are created in the aichat roles directory as `translate-to-<language>.md`.
+2. The resulting prompt is sent as the system/role instruction for each OpenRouter request.

 ## Usage